signalfx/integrations/lib-java/README.md

 #### 3. Add existing dimensions and metadata to metrics

-You can add SignalFx specific metadata to Codahale metrics by first gathering available metadata using `getMetricMetadata()`, then attaching the MetricMetadata to the metric.
+You can add SignalFx specific metadata to Codahale metrics by first gathering available metadata using `getMetricMetadata()`, then attaching the to the metric.

-When you use MetricMetadata, call the .register() method you get from the call forMetric() rather than registering your metric directly with the metricRegistry.
+When you use MetricMetadata, call the .register() method you get from the call () rather than registering your metric directly with the metricRegistry.
 This will construct a unique Codahale string for your metric.

 ```java
 /*